ifpe-cti/pmgus/README.md

 ## Licença
 MIT License

-Copyright (c) 2018 - SysGraph - Vinícius H., Matheus Dionísio, Pedro Barros e Tiago Eduardo
+Copyright (c) 2018 - SysGraph - Vinícius H., Matheus Dionísio, Pedro Barros and Tiago Eduardo

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal